 The Noyce Scholarship

-The National Science Foundation’s Robert Noyce Scholarship program is a $1.4 million grant awarded to Southern Connecticut State University (in partnership with Gateway Community College) to address a national shortage of highly-qualified STEM teachers.
-Scholarships are awarded to 30 SCSU students pursuing a bachelor’s degree in science (especially chemistry and physics) or mathematics to earn a secondary (grades 7-12) teaching certification through SCSU’s OwlsTeach program.
+The National Science Foundation’s Robert Noyce Scholarship program is a $1.4 million grant awarded to Southern Connecticut State University (in partnership with CT State) to address a national shortage of highly-qualified STEM teachers.
+Scholarships are awarded to SCSU students pursuing a bachelor’s degree in science or mathematics to earn a secondary (grades 7-12) teaching certification through SCSU’s OwlsTeach program.
 Each scholarship recipient will receive full tuition and fees and up to $800 toward books for up to two years while in the OwlsTeach program (junior and senior year).
-In return, each scholarship recipient will agree to serve as a science or math teacher in a high-needs school district for at least four years after graduation.
+Stipends are awarded to SCSU students pursuing a Master of Arts in Teaching (MAT) degree in science or mathematics to earn a secondary (grades 7-12) teaching certification through SCSU's OwlsTeach program.
+Each stipend recipient will receive full tuition and fees up to one year (or 14 months) while in the OwlsTeach program.
+In return, each scholarship recipient will agree to serve as a science or math teacher in a high-needs school district after graduation.

 Pathway 1: Undergraduate Science and Math (7-12) Majors

 Pathway 1 is for undergraduate students (current SCSU students or transfer students) who have declared a major in science or mathematics and plan on also completing the course work necessary for secondary (Grade 7-12) science or mathematics teaching certification.

 Pathway 2: Science and Math (7-12) Master of Arts in Teaching Graduate Students

 Pathway 2 is for STEM professionals and recent STEM graduates to pursue a master’s degree (MAT) in secondary (Grade 7-12) science or mathematics education.